Weighted Fairness Notions for Indivisible Items Revisited: Share-Based Notions

 \begin{definition}[WMMS] The \emph{weighted maximin share} of an agent $i\in N$ is defined as:

-\end{definition} Sometimes we will drop $\mathbf{w}$ and $M$ from the notation when these are clear from the context; the same convention applies to other notions.
+\end{definition} Sometimes we will drop $\mathbf{w}$ and $M$ from the notation when these are clear from the context; the same convention applies to other notions in this section.

-Intuitively, WMMS tries to find the most proportional allocation with respect to all agents' weights and agent $i$'s utility function.
+Intuitively, WMMS tries to find the ``most proportional'' allocation with respect to all agents' weights and agent $i$'s utility function.
 Note that the WMMS of agent~$i$ depends not only on $i$'s entitlement, but also on the entitlements of all other agents.
-In particular, even if $i$'s entitlement remains fixed, her WMMS might vary due to changes in the other weights.
-This can be seen as a disadvantage of the WMMS notion. \citet{FarhadiGhHa19} showed that a $1/n$-WMMS allocation always exists, and this guarantee is tight for every $n$.
+This might lead to unintuitive outcomes.
+For example, suppose that in an inheritance division problem, there are three agents with entitlements $w_1=20, w_2=30, w_3=50$.
+Then, the court decides to move some entitlement of agent~$2$ to agent~$3$ so that the new entitlements are $w_1=20, w_2=25, w_3=55$.
+Even though agent~$1$'s entitlement remains fixed, her WMMS may vary due to changes unrelated to her;\footnote{Concretely, suppose that the instance consists of three items for which agent~$1$ has utilities $20,30,50$, respectively.
+Originally, agent~$1$'s WMMS is $1$.
+However, after the entitlements of agents~$2$ and $3$ change, agent~$1$'s WMMS decreases to $10/11$.} this can be seen as a disadvantage of the WMMS notion. \citet{FarhadiGhHa19} showed that a $1/n$-WMMS allocation always exists, and this guarantee is tight for every $n$.

 The second definition was implicitly considered by \citet{BabaioffNiTa21}, who did not give it a name.
 Following \citet{Segalhalevi19}, we call it the \emph{ordinal maximin share}. \citet{BabaioffEzFe21} called it the \emph{pessimistic share}.
 To define this share, we first extend the notion of $1$-out-of-$n$ MMS as follows.
-For any positive integers $\ell \le d$,
+For all positive integers $\ell \le d$,

 where the minimum is taken over all unions of $\ell$ bundles from a given $d$-partition $P$.
-Based on this generalized MMS notion, we define the ordinal MMS:
+Based on this generalized MMS notion, we define the ordinal MMS.

 \begin{definition}[OMMS] The \emph{ordinal maximin share} of an agent $i\in N$ is defined as: